aplteam/Cider/docs/Cider-User-Guide.md

 ### 8. Executing user-specific code

 Finally you might want to execute some general code (as opposed to project-specific code) after a project was loaded.
+"General" means that this code is executed whenever a project (any project!) is opened.

 This can be achieved by specifying the fully qualified name of a function that must be monadic, most likely in `⎕SE`.
 A namespace with the configuration data of the project is passed as right argument.